Haruka Yoshimura

 Haruka Yoshimura (佳村 はるか, Yoshimura Haruka) is a Japanese voice actress affiliated with the talent agency I'm Enterprise.
-She voices in a number of Japanese anime shows, with main characters Kōko Kaminaga in Riddle Story of Devil, Ema Yasuhara in Shirobako, and Nono Natsume in Urara Meirocho.
+She voices in a number of Japanese anime shows, with main characters Kōko Kaminaga in Riddle Story of Devil, Ema Yasuhara in Shirobako, Nono Natsume in Urara Meirocho and Yui Nanase in Go!
+Princess Precure.

 On December 31, 2019, she married Saitama Seibu Lions pitcher Shōgo Noda.